panglesd/slipshow/docs/tutorial.rst

 Writing on the screen
 ~~~~~~~~~~~~~~~~~~~~~

-One of the goal of slipshow is to make digital presentations "less bad" compared
+One of the Slipshow's goals is to make digital presentations "less bad" when compared
-to the blackboard ones.
+to those done on a blackboard.

 One of the great features of blackboards is that you can write on them while
 explaining, doodle, make arrows all over the place.
 To try to do something
-similar, the slipshow rendering engine allows you to write on your presentation,
+similar, the Slipshow rendering engine allows you to write on your presentation,
 using the tools present on the top left of your presentation.

 The best is still to use the shortcuts: